-Besides, maybe with a nicer and more honest site, you can get that ECOMHUNT $22.99 price to work for you.
+Besides, maybe with a better looking and more trustworthy site, perhaps you can get that ECOMHUNT $22.99 price to work for you.

 The third result on Google offering this product is called Bocs.co, and it is the most professional looking site of the three so far, by a lot.
 So here is where the $22.99 comes into play right?

-Let’s just take a look at the first Ebay paid search result listing on the Google page.
-And… interesting.
-Here is the exact same product for only $9.19 – with FREE SHIPPING.
+For fun, let’s just take a look at the first Ebay paid search result listing on the Google page.
+Interestingly, here is the exact same product available for only $9.19 – with FREE SHIPPING.

 And it tells you right there that this is shipping from Shenzhen China and might take a few weeks.
 Honesty is comforting, and I almost would not mind the wait if I am being told the real reason for it from the beginning.
-But that $22.99… what’s the deal there?
+But what about that $22.99 suggested price?
+What’s the deal there?

-It seems the factory would prefer to sell this product directly to U.S. consumers, and by going directly, they can sell it for less than you can get it on AliExpress yourself!
+It seems the factory would prefer to sell this product directly to U.S. consumers, and by going directly, they can sell it for less than you can get it on AliExpress as a dropshipper!

 I think we have a winner in the race to the bottom!

-Anyone interested in playing this game?
+So, anyone interested in playing this terrible game?
 Seriously… how can anyone think this is a good business model?

-And how a site like ECOMHUNT can charge people $20/month for such misleading and harmful information is just so frustrating for me to see.
-It’s sad really.
+The worst part is that a site like ECOMHUNT charges people $20/month for misleading and harmful information!
+This is so frustrating for me to see.
+It’s sad, really.

-But even if that wasn’t enough to convince you how bad of a model this is for a business, we still have 7 more reasons to go!
+But even if that wasn’t enough to convince you how bad it is to dropship from China, we still have 7 more reasons to go!